 Robert Calverley seems to have recovered well and prospered after the Civil War.
 When his name appeared amongst a total of approximately 430 households in the Rothwell parish for the West Riding Hearth Tax in 1672 he was recorded as having 4 hearths placing him amongst the middle ranks of the parish.

 When Robert Calverley died, on 18 April 1674, his eldest son, William, was left to advance the family’s fortunes.
-He was born in 1642 at the height of his father’s problems but grew up to marry well and eventually become the Lord Mayor of Leeds in 1692, the first of several members of the family to hold the office.
+He was born in 1642 at the height of his father’s problems but grew up to marry well and eventually became the Lord Mayor of Leeds, the first of several members of the family to hold the office.

 West Hall was also close to Newmarket colliery which opened much later but, given the nearby coal pits at Hunslet and on the Lowther estate at Swillington at the end of the 17th century, it’s an intriguing possibility that William may have bought the property with a view to exploiting what was underground rather than on the surface.